Bridge Diffusion Model: Bridge Chinese Text-to-Image Diffusion Model with English Communities: Introduction

 \section{Introduction}

-Latest advancements in diffusion models have fundamentally transformed the trajectory of text-to-image generation technology.
-With large scale training data as well as model parameters, diffusion models\cite{Ho_Jain_Abbeel_2020} are now capable of vividly depicting visual scenes described by textual prompts, enabling anyone to create exquisite images with natural language.
-Among these, Stable Diffusion\cite{Rombach_Blattmann_Lorenz_Esser_Ommer_2022} has emerged as a widely adopted and active community-driven technology, mapping images from pixel space to latent space, resulting in remarkable image quality while significantly reducing memory consumption.
-Important progress has been produced by the SD community, such as various LoRA\cite{Hu_Shen_Wallis_Allen-Zhu_Li_Wang_Chen_2021} models and checkpoints, which enhance the base model's capabilities for generating finer or more personalized content within specific domains.
-The rapid strides of these technologies mainly unfold surrounding the English language communities.
+The latest advancements in diffusion models have significantly transformed the process of text-to-image generation.
+With extensive training data and model parameters, diffusion models\cite{Ho_Jain_Abbeel_2020} can now vividly depict visual scenes based on written prompts, allowing users to effortlessly generate beautiful images using natural language.
+Among these models, Stable Diffusion\cite{Rombach_Blattmann_Lorenz_Esser_Ommer_2022} has emerged as a widely adopted and community-driven technology.
+It maps images from pixel space to latent space, resulting in impressive image quality while significantly reducing memory usage.
+The SD community has made important progress, introducing various LoRA\cite{Hu_Shen_Wallis_Allen-Zhu_Li_Wang_Chen_2021} models and checkpoints.
+These additions enhance the base model's capabilities, enabling it to generate more refined or personalized content within specific domains.
+It's worth noting that the rapid progress of these technologies is mainly centered around English-language communities.

-Nevertheless, existing models all have language related bias.
-As pointed out by Stable Bias\cite{DBLP:journals/corr/abs-2303-11408} , English-native Text-to-Image (TTI) models, including but not limited to DALL-E 2\cite{DBLP:journals/corr/abs-2204-06125}, Stable Diffusion\cite{Rombach_Blattmann_Lorenz_Esser_Ommer_2022} v1.4, and v2, display a substantial over-representation of attributes associated with white individuals and males.
-These language-related biases are inherent and pervasive for current TTI models, due to the fact that they are mainly trained with data from English world for example the commonly used LAION dataset\cite{DBLP:conf/nips/SchuhmannBVGWCC22}, thus resulting in over-representation for English world figures meanwhile inadequate representation for non-English world counter-parts.
+However, current models exhibit language-related biases.
+As pointed out by \cite{DBLP:journals/corr/abs-2303-11408,miller2023ai}, Text-to-Image (TTI) models designed for English speakers, such as DALL-E 2\cite{DBLP:journals/corr/abs-2204-06125}, Stable Diffusion\cite{Rombach_Blattmann_Lorenz_Esser_Ommer_2022} versions 1.4 and 2, tend to disproportionately emphasize characteristics associated with white individuals and males.
+These language-related biases are inherent and widespread in current TTI models, primarily because they are predominantly trained on data from the English-speaking world, as exemplified by the commonly used LAION dataset\cite{DBLP:conf/nips/SchuhmannBVGWCC22}.
+Consequently, there is an over-representation of English-speaking figures and an inadequate representation of non-English-speaking counterparts.